NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Core/1.1.5/End-to-end-workflow/Logging.page.md

 This header is for usage statistics for the BaRS Proxy for NHS England.
 It consists of a composite of 4 values from within the payload, in order.
 The sender MUST include this information.
 The receiver MUST ignore this header.
 The elements are:

-The elements are for a ServiceRequest are:
+The elements for a ServiceRequest are:

+* ServiceRequest.category.coding.code (usecases-categories-bars)
-* ServiceRequest.category.coding.code (both usecases-categories-bars and message-category-servicerequest, in that order)
+* ServiceRequest.category.coding.code (message-category-servicerequest)
 * MessageHeader.eventCoding.code (message-event-bars)
 * MessageHeader.reason.coding.code (message-reason-bars)

-The elements are for an Appointment are:
+The elements for an Appointment are:

 * Appointent.serviceCategory.coding (usecases-categories-bars)
 * Appointment.status